The Dirty Nil: Musical style

 Music critics commonly label the band under the punk rock genre.
 The band mixes the swaggering riffs of hard rock with the attitude and energy of punk.
-Despite these classifications, the band said in a 2015 interview with Vice that they don't define themselves as a punk band but rather define themselves as just a rock band.
-In a 2023 interview with New Noise Magazine, however, frontman Luke Bentham walked back those comments.
-"When I originally held that view, I think that the term punk was a very loaded word in our circle of bands where it was very frowned upon to call yourself a punk band because that had to be an accolade that others bestowed upon us.
+Despite these classifications, the band said in a 2015 interview with Vice that they do not define themselves as a punk band but rather define themselves as just a rock band.
+In a 2023 interview with New Noise Magazine, however, frontman Luke Bentham walked back those comments, stating: "When I originally held that view, I think that the term punk was a very loaded word in our circle of bands where it was very frowned upon to call yourself a punk band because that had to be an accolade that others bestowed upon us.
 It was a medal that you earned to be punk, and you couldn't call yourself punk.
 I don't believe in any of that crap anymore.
-But when you're 24, and you really care about the opinions of the people in your scene..."
+But when you're 24, and you really care about the opinions of the people in your scene."